Vehicle registration plates of Iceland: Type of plates

+Diplomatic Plates

+Diplomatic plates have a reflective green background, white frame, and white characters.
+They are used by foreign embassies, ambassadors and diplomatic staff.
+They always begin with 'CD' for 'Corps Diplomatique' and the third letter indicates the country of which it is associated (see table below).
+The last two numbers are issued sequentially for the respective country.
+Diplomatic plates do not bear the Icelandic emblem.

 Safety inspection

 The law requires owners to keep their motor vehicle in safe operating condition.
 All vehicles registered in Iceland are required to pass a periodic safety inspection.

 The frequency of inspection depends on the age of the car.
 A new car is due for its first safety inspection after 4 years, then again after 2 years until it reaches 8 years old from when an inspection is required every year (4-2-2-1).
 A sticker to indicate the year is usually placed in the middle after the first two letters.
 Antique cars (over 25 years old) that are registered as antique vehicles require an inspection every second year, based on the year of first registration (a car initially registered in an odd year will require and inspection every odd year and a car first registered in an even year every even year.)

 The last digit on the plate indicates the month for inspection (e.g., 1 for January through 0 for October).
 As the plates are issued randomly some cars are due for their first inspection after 4 years and 10 months and other cars after only 3 years and 1 month.
 While this system means no cars are listed as being due in November and December there is a 2-month grace period where a vehicle can be inspected up to 2 months after the due date without penalty i.e. a car with a license plate ending in 0 can be inspected as late as December without penalty.
 Vehicles are also allowed to be inspected up to 6 months before they are due although it is not possible to do so if it is still the previous year i.e. a car with a license plate ending in 8 can be inspected as early as February whereas a car with a license plate ending in 2 can only be inspected as early as January.